chatox/networks-science-course/practicum/as01_cytoscape_movie.md

 This is similar to what you did in one of the practices, but instead of creating the CSV files by hand, you create them using Python.

+:warning: If the movie-movie network takes a long time to load, does not load at all, or crashes Cytoscape, it is very likely that you made a mistake during its generation.
+Check your output to make sure that you are connecting movies only if they share an actor.
+Check that you are dealing correctly with cases in which one of the actors is empty, i.e., do not connect movies if their intersection is just an empty actor.

 ## Mandatory attributes

 ### Movie attributes